-You’ll be able to see the falls without any hiking necessary, but I would recommend bringing a drone if you have access to one.
+You’ll be able to see the falls without any hiking necessary.
+However, I would recommend bringing a drone if you have access to one.
 If not, it is possible to hike in for a closer, less obstructed view of the waterfall, but access is limited.

 You’ve probably noticed that a number of hotels have made it on this blog.
 That is because the volcanic nature of most of the Big Island means the beaches tend to be a bit rugged.
 However, the hotels have either imported sand or taken over the prime real estate, for better and worse.

 The good news is that Hawaii state law dictates that no beaches can be made private.
 This means these idyllic stretches of white sand are kept in peak condition and always accessible!
-Hawaii landscape photographers may be a bit underwhelmed by them, but the majority of us who aren’t lucky enough to call this place home will likely rejoice in some of these Instagram worthy moments of relaxation.
+Hawaii landscape photographers may be a bit underwhelmed by them.
+However, the majority of us who aren’t lucky enough to call this place home will likely rejoice in some of these Instagram-worthy moments of relaxation.
 The beach at The Fairmont Hotel is one of those picture-perfect locations.